spirosikmd/typescript-microbundle-example/README.md

 # typescript-microbundle-example

-An simple example project that illustrates the use of [TypeScript](https://www.typescriptlang.org/), [microbundle](https://github.com/developit/microbundle), and [jest](https://facebook.github.io/jest/).
+A simple example project that illustrates the use of [TypeScript](https://www.typescriptlang.org/), [microbundle](https://github.com/developit/microbundle), and [jest](https://facebook.github.io/jest/).

 * `yarn start` for development
 * `yarn test` for testing